Cellulite In Teens: Causes And Treatment Options To Get Rid Of It

 Causes Of Cellulite In Teens

 The exact cause of cellulite is unknown.
 Cellulite is neither a disease nor a sign or symptom of internal medical issues.
-However, many tend to believe myths suggesting cellulite is caused by laziness, certain toxins, etc.
+However, many tend to believe myths suggesting cellulite in teens is caused by laziness, certain toxins, etc.

 When To See A Doctor